ulisesbocchio/spring-boot-jar-resources/README.md

 ## Demo App

-For more information and sample implementation check out the [Demmo App](https://github.com/ulisesbocchio/spring-boot-jar-resources-samples/tree/master/spring-boot-jar-resources-demo)
+For more information and sample implementation check out the [Demo App](https://github.com/ulisesbocchio/spring-boot-jar-resources-samples/tree/master/spring-boot-jar-resources-demo)

 ## How this library works?